navin-moorthy/navin-moorthy.github.io/content/blog/complete-react-developer-in-2019/index.md

 ### 27. Architecture Our App

-_Learned about how to file structure components and styles_
+🌟*Learned about how to file structure components and styles*

 ### 28. Card List Component